Buddha-W/QDPro_v3/USER_GUIDE.md

 #### Weather Overlay
 1. Click "Weather Overlay" to toggle current weather conditions
 2. Data updates every 30 minutes

+### Bookmark Management
+1. Navigate to your desired map view
+2. Click "Bookmark" in the toolbar
+3. Enter a name for the bookmark
+4. To load a bookmark, click on the bookmark name in the sidebar
+5. Bookmarks can be updated, renamed, or deleted

 ### Measurement Tools
 - Use "Measure Distance" to calculate distances between points